 2. Refill with Virgin Fluid: The system is now re-filled with the new heat transfer fluid.
 After circulation of the virgin fluid has been achieved, a sample should be taken for testing.
 The testing will show how much the new fluid has picked up contamination, particulates and moisture left in the piping system.

 3. Flushing & Filtration: The flushing and filtration skid will now be used to re-circulate the new fluid at high velocity through the system.
 The filter housing on this skid will be used to catch and remove most of the heavy sludges and particulates that are dissolved and become suspended in the new fluid while at ambient temperature.
 The flushing skid also includes an onboard electric heater that is then used to raise the fluid temperature up to a maximum of 225°F. We have found that some contaminates are more easily dissolved and removed at low temperatures and other contaminants are more easily dissolved and removed at higher temperatures.

-4. Polish Filtration: Once the majority of the contaminants have been removed from the fluid, the final polish filtration of the fluid will be done using beta 1000 filter cartridges.
+4. Polishing Filtration: Once the majority of the contaminants have been removed from the fluid, the final polish filtration of the fluid will be done using beta 1000 filter cartridges.
 This step will ensure that both the system and the fluid are in “like-new” condition before being returned into service.